Scottish South Asian Stories - Paid Roles Available for Acting, Writing, Design and Music

 How do I apply?

-To make an application you should make a simple three-minute video introducing yourself, your skills and your interest in the project.
+You should register with myjobscotland and submit a basic application.
+Once the application has been received, you'll be invited to submit a simple three-minute video introducing yourself, outlining and demonstrating your relevant skills and your interest in the project.
 You can use a phone, computer or other device to make the video.
-When you are happy with your video you should transfer it to OSCHvideosubmissions@gmail.comusing a file transferring service like WeTransfer or Dropbox.
-Please include your personal email address with the transfer as we will use this to contact you.
+When you are happy with your video you will upload it to your My Job Scotland application by the deadline of Sunday 14th February 2021.

 What should I include in my application?